Sharda University Admissions 2025

 (4) John Robinson

-Solution - Walter Elliot, visited the Amaravati site and acquired many sculptural panels In 1854, which he took to Madras.
-The Amaravati statues in the British Museum are sometimes known as the 'Elliot Marbles' since they were excavated by Sir Walter Elliot in the 1840s.
+Solution - Walter Elliot visited the Amaravati site and acquired many sculptural panels in 1854, which he took to Madras.
+The Amaravati statues in the British Museum are sometimes known as the 'Elliot Marbles' since Sir Walter Elliot excavated them in the 1840s.

 Choose the correct answer from the options given below :